 The health and safety of our colleagues and customers is always our top priority and we’re following all safety advice and precautions as recommended by the government.

-Following the government’s guidance to avoid all non-essential social contact and travel and where possible work from home, we’ve taken steps to align to this.
-We have advised all our staff who have the capability to do so to work from home.
-Many of our staff already work from home on a regular basis so our systems are enabled to facilitate this and are running smoothly.
+We continue to advise all our staff who have the capability to do so to work from home.
+Our systems are enabled to facilitate this and are running smoothly.
 Our goal is to help minimise the spread of the virus by reducing contact as much as possible while ensuring we continue to operate sustainably and securely as a business.

 We aim to minimise impact on our core business operations and we're working hard to continue to deliver the very best possible service to you and your clients.
 So far our service is holding up really well and we've maintained our service standards.
 We’ll continue to be contactable as normal through phone and email, and new business applications will continue to be processed.
 We have a fully signature-free online application process for new business and where possible we’ll use e-signatures for trusts and AMRAs.